-Should compliance with internal temperatures involve refrigeration on board the vehicle or in the transportation conveyance prior to reaching the original dealer, shellstock must be cooled as necessary to comply with the internal temperature of $55^{\circ}F$ ( $12.7^{\circ}C$ ) for shellstock harvested under State Vv Plans or $50^{\circ}F$ ( $10^{\circ}C$ ) for all other shellstock.
-Refrigeration units must be pre-chilled to $45^{\circ}F$ ( $7.2^{\circ}C$ ) and the refrigeration unit must be maintained at a temperature to ensure that the shellstock temperature is not allowed to increase.
+Should compliance with internal temperatures involve refrigeration on board the vehicle or in the transportation conveyance prior to reaching the original dealer, shellstock must be cooled as necessary to comply with the internal temperature of 55°F (12.7°C) for shellstock harvested under State Vv Plans or 50°F (10°C) for all other shellstock.
+Refrigeration units must be pre-chilled to 45°F (7.2°C) and the refrigeration unit must be maintained at a temperature to ensure that the shellstock temperature is not allowed to increase.
 Ice can also be used to cool shellstock.
-Any ice shall be made on-site at a certified dealer from potable water in a commercial ice machine or come from a source certified by the Authority or the appropriate regulatory Authority.
+Any ice on-site at a certified dealer shall be from potable water in a commercial ice machine or come from a source certified by the Authority or the appropriate regulatory Authority.
 Once cooling of the shellstock begins, that cooling must be continued using an acceptable cooling method.